thisisdkyadav/hostel-management-system-backend/srs.md

 ### 2.1 Product Perspective

 The API is the central service in a client–server architecture.
 A separate frontend consumes REST endpoints over HTTPS.
 Data persists in MongoDB; sessions are stored in MongoDB via `connect-mongo`.
-Files are stored in Azure Blob Storage or local disk (configurable).
+Files are stored on local disk (configurable).
 Payments integrate with Razorpay.

 ```mermaid
 graph LR